 Lectures are broken up by coffee breaks and an hour for lunch.
 Staff put on lunchtime seminars on Wednesdays, and if there is one I am particularly drawn to, I make an effort to attend, as they are always interesting.

 After class, I enjoy attending fitness classes on campus with a friend, and before I know it, the day has ended and I’m looking forward to next week’s lecture days again!
 There is never a lecture day on which I do not go home thinking about a new research idea, a public health intervention I want to learn more about, an important health issue I did not know much about before, or the list of books and readings I want to immerse myself in to learn more about a particular topic.

 Thursday and Friday

 Thursdays and Fridays are similar to Mondays, though I might study with friends, which we like to do at our favourite spots in town (Spring Espresso and Gatehouse Coffee).
 This term has plenty of group work, so I look forward to engaging with my peers, and learning from everyone’s experience and views, as we are a very diverse cohort.
 On days when I feel like a change of scenery, I love going to King’s Manor, a historic University of York space in town, which offers quiet, as well as group-friendly spaces, and beautiful surroundings.
-These are also good days to attend workshops or fairs organized by the Department or the Students’ Union, as they are helpful and a great way to connect with people and resources.
+These are also good days to attend workshops or fairs organized by Health Sciences or the Students’ Union, as they are helpful and a great way to connect with people and resources.
 I found them particularly useful in my first few weeks, as I was trying to figure out what was available on campus, and where/how to access these resources and facilities.